 Here’s how it works:

-Scheduled triggers are a little different.
 Scheduled triggers, since they evaluate states at a preset time (as opposed to at state change), do a full evaluation of the objects in their scope.
 This is incredible because it can level-set your environment!

 Imagine using a cloud provider and wanting to maximize cost-savings.

 You run a standard 9-to-5 business day and your biggest expense comes from running virtual machines in the cloud.
 You want to save money, so it’d be great if you could shut down machines when they’re not being used.

 The easiest path here (the so-called “low-hanging fruit”) would be to monitor the number of user sessions.
 After 5 p.m., for example, if any machine had 0 user sessions, that machine could be shut down.

 With the ControlUp trigger system, machines must transition into a zero-user session state for the trigger to fire.
 If a machine was already in a zero-user session state at 5 p.m., the trigger would not be evaluated and would not be shut down.

 Scheduled triggers behave differently and will simply check each resource to see if its user session count is zero and if it is, ControlUp shuts down the machine.
 This level-sets the environment so the real-time trigger doesn’t encounter any zero-user session machines, enabling the real-time trigger to shut down any machines three seconds after a zero-user session state is found.
 This can maximize savings in a big way!